quantum-tinkerer/MeanFi/docs/source/documentation/theory/index.md

 :::

 The contractions $\langle c_i^\dagger c_j \rangle$ define the normal density matrix, and the contractions $\langle c_i^\dagger c_j^\dagger \rangle$ or $\langle c_i c_j \rangle$ define anomalous pairing densities when superconductivity is allowed.
+When `superconducting=True`, those anomalous contractions are included together with the normal density matrix in the self-consistent state.
+The resulting effective quadratic Hamiltonian is

+:::{math}
+\hat H_{\mathrm{MF}} = \hat H_0 + \hat V_{\mathrm{MF}}.
+:::

-Even when superconductivity is allowed structurally, the central idea is the same: the interacting problem is replaced by a quadratic Hamiltonian whose coefficients depend on expectation values of the state itself.
+The interacting problem is replaced by a quadratic Hamiltonian whose coefficients depend on expectation values of the state itself.
 That makes the main numerical question a self-consistent one rather than an exact many-body diagonalization.

-:::{note}
-Numerical task:
-iterate the map from expectation values to a quadratic Hamiltonian and back again until it becomes self-consistent.
-See {ref}`Algorithm overview: build the self-consistent quadratic Hamiltonian <algo-build>`.
-:::

 (theory-density-matrix)=
 ## Density matrix